Open Classes FAQs

 - Q. Do I need to hold a bachelor’s or master’s degree in order to enroll in Open Classes?

-A. Open Classes are available to anyone with a 3.0 GPA or higher in their bachelor’s degree.
+A. Open Classes are available to anyone with a 3.0 GPA or higher in their completed bachelor’s degree.
 IMPORTANT: Students who have applied and were denied admission to the MLIS or MARA programs, or who were disqualified from any of our programs, are not eligible to take courses through the Open Classes program.

 - Q. Do I need to submit transcripts for evaluation to be admitted?